Abarth 207A Spyder: Design

 The all-steel body was designed by Felice Mario Boano and built in his workshop.
 Only an open-bodied, streamlined two-seater with a fin behind the driver's headrest was available.
 The design was asymmetric; disregarding from the fin the entire body was taller on the driver's (left) side.
 While the chassis was designed by Abarth, there was still some Cisitalia DNA in the design, as implied by Abarth continuing the Cisitalia numbering scheme.

 The chassis was a boxed platform design and used most of the Fiat 1100/103's suspension elements, replacing the Porsche torsion bar front suspension and the earlier Fiat 1100 E's rear suspension that had been installed on the preceding 204A/205A.
 One modification was that the 1100/103's leaf sprung live rear axle was coil sprung instead, and was modified to accept longer shock absorbers.
 The engine was tuned by the addition of twin Weber 36 DCO4 carburettors and new exhaust manifolds, delivering 66 hp-metric at 6,000 rpm.
 The stainless steel exhaust pipes protruded from the right side of the car.
 For the small headlights, flanking a single, central chrome bar, Abarth used two of the Fiat 1100 TV's central driving lights.

 In all, twelve examples of the 207A, 208A, and 209A were built.
-Most sources agree that ten were 207A (competition cars), while the two-tone, American-inspired 208A and 209A found no takers and remined one-offs.
+Most sources agree that ten were 207A (competition cars), while the two-tone, American-inspired 208A and 209A found no takers and remained one-offs.
 All of the 207As appear to have been delivered to the United States, where they competed sporadically.
 The ten 207As were all sold via Tony Pompeo in New York.

 The 208A and 209A were painted two-tone and equipped with panoramic windshields, creating a rather American look overall.
 Since the 207A was only fitted with two small driving lights mounted very low, the 208A and 209A were fitted with pop-up headlamps, a very early instance of this design.
 The exposed, double stainless steel exhaust on the passenger side remained.
 The 209A Coupé has a glasshouse reminiscent of Franco Scaglione's BAT cars.